ideanotionadmin/ideapress/README.md

 ```

 <h2>6 Theme Customization</h2>
-The CCS styling rules govern the look and feel of MetroPress.
+The CCS styling rules govern the look and feel of IdeaPress.
 It is important that the theme system is easy-to-customize and flexible.
 The CSS files are organized into four separate groups.

 <table border=1>
   <tbody>